 "What is this shape called?"
 (The child names triangular-shaped items as triangles.)

 In the perfect world, this progression would occur within a week's time frame.
-But depending on the child's development and the concept being taught, it may take anywhere from a couple of hours to many weeks to learn a new concept.
+But depending on the child's development and the concept being taught, it may take anywhere from a few moments to many weeks, months, or even years to learn a new concept.
 Always follow the child's cues as to when he/she is ready to move on to the next step.

 For a concrete example, below is the 3 Year Curriculum Lesson Plan into the three-part process.
 Notice how the child's participation and ownership in the learning increases through the week.
 It is very important not to move to the next level of teaching until the child is ready.
 This means that you may stay on introduction or practice for many weeks or months until the is developmentally ready to move on to the next level.